-The second semester of a one-year course in intermediate academic writing.
-Designed to enable students to use linguistic forms accurately meaningfully, and appropriately in written expression.
-Focus on the development of skills in writing sentences, paragraphs and short essays, development of cultural understanding, vocabulary, and fluency through a variety of reading and writing tasks.
-Prerequisite: ESL 121A or an appropriate skill level demonstrated through the ESL assessment process.
-Students are advised to enroll concurrently in ESL 120B, 121B, and 122B.
-4 hours.
+This is the second semester of a one-year course in intermediate academic writing and reading.
+The course is designed to enable students to use and interpret linguistic forms accurately, meaningfully, and appropriately in written expression.
+Classes will focus on writing sentences, paragraphs and compositions, developing strategies for reading comprehension and flexibility, on interactive reading, and academic vocabulary development.
+Students will develop cultural understanding and fluency through a variety of academic writing and reading tasks.
+Prerequisite: ESL 121A or appropriate skill level demonstrated through the ESL assessment process.
+Students are advised to enroll concurrently in ESL 120B and 121B.
+6 hours lecture, 0-1 hours laboratory.